Pop 2 (mixtape): Background

 In December 2014, before the release of her sophomore album Sucker, Charli XCX revealed she was already planning her third studio album.
 She stated that it would be inspired by Japanese pop music and sound like "another planet up in the clouds" and "intensely weird and childlike".
-In July 2015, she shared in an interview that she had begun working on her third album with Scottish producer Sophie in Los Angeles and described it as "the most pop thing, and the most electronic thing" she had ever done.
+In July 2015, she shared in an interview that she had begun working on her third album with English producer Sophie in Los Angeles and described it as "the most pop thing, and the most electronic thing" she had ever done.
 BloodPop and Stargate were also confirmed to be involved in the album's production.
 In July and August 2015, Charli XCX co-headlined a US tour with Jack Antonoff, but on 21 August she announced that, for "personal reasons", a planned second leg of the tour would not go ahead.

-In October 2015, Charli XCX released the song "Vroom Vroom", on the Beats 1 Radio Show, then claiming it would be the first song released from her third studio album.
+In October 2015, Charli XCX released the song "Vroom Vroom" on the Beats 1 Radio Show, then claiming it would be the first song released from her third studio album.
 On 26 February 2016, the Vroom Vroom EP was released, under Charli XCX's own imprint record label, Vroom Vroom Recordings.
 All songs on the EP were produced by Sophie.
 That July, it was announced that British producer A. G. Cook, founder of record label PC Music, had signed on as Charli's creative director, and the following month, she announced in an interview with The Fader that her album was finished and would be released in 2017.
-When describing the project, Charli stated the album would be split into two sides, half being "straight-up pop" and the other half being "club orientated".
+When describing the project, Charli stated the album would be split into two sides, half being "straight-up pop" and the other half being "club-orientated".
 In October 2016, the album was confirmed for a May 2017 release, and the lead single "After the Afterparty" was released.

-Several new tracks were premiered live over the following months, including "Roll With Me", "No Angel", and "Bounce", however in February 2017, it was announced that the album was delayed and expected to be released that September instead.
-In lieu of the delayed album, she announced a new mixtape titled Number 1 Angel would be released in February, recorded within two weeks with Cook without permission from her record label, Atlantic, meanwhile unreleased Charli XCX tracks began to leak on the internet.
+Several new tracks were premiered live over the following months, including "Roll with Me", "No Angel", and "Bounce", however in February 2017, it was announced that the album was delayed and expected to be released that September instead.
+In lieu of the delayed album, she announced a new mixtape titled Number 1 Angel would be released in February, recorded within two weeks with Cook without permission from her record label, Atlantic; meanwhile, unreleased Charli XCX tracks began to leak on the internet.
 The mixtape was delayed until March due to label conflicts.
 In May 2017, the album was delayed again with an expected release date for spring 2018, and a second single, "Boys", was released along with a music video directed by Charli XCX herself, with additional direction from Sarah McColgan.
-The video, which featured cameos from a wide variety of male celebrities including Joe Jonas and Wiz Khalifa, went viral, racking up almost 3 million views within a day.
+The video, which featured cameos from a wide variety of male celebrities, including Joe Jonas and Wiz Khalifa, went viral, racking up almost 3 million views within a day.
 During August, more leaks from the album sessions appeared online, and the project was scrapped.